-WooCommerce Product Catalog: Build a Product Table With or Without Online Purchasing
+WooCommerce Catalog: Build a Product Table With or Without Online Purchasing

-This tutorial will tell you how to create an e-commerce order form complete with variation pickers and add to cart buttons or checkboxes.
+This tutorial will tell you how to create your own e-commerce order form complete with variation pickers and add to cart buttons or checkboxes.
 You’ll also learn how to combine product tables with WooCommerce catalog mode, disabling the e-commerce functionality.

-Whatever type of WooCommerce product catalog you need to build, I’ll teach you how to create the ultimate product catalog using the bestselling Product Table plugin.
+Whatever type of WooCommerce catalog you need to build, I’ll teach you how to create the ultimate product catalog using the bestselling Product Table plugin, without the need for any custom PHP or CSS.

 A catalog layout makes it possible to display more products per page, so your customers can view them all together.
 It’s perfect if you need a larger WC product catalog table, for example, you might have 100s or 1,000s of WooCommerce products.